 This page provides information on the University's response to the COVID-19 pandemic as it relates to research laboratories, studios, and core facilities.
 It is organized into the following key sections:

-This information is provided to help answer questions researchers may have about critical laboratory and facility functions or the impact to ongoing or forthcoming research projects during the Phase 3 response to the COVID-19 pandemic.
+This information is provided to help answer questions researchers may have about critical laboratory and facility functions or the impact on ongoing or forthcoming research projects during the Phase 3.1 response to the COVID-19 pandemic.

 - People should not come to campus if they have any symptoms of COVID-19.

-- All researchers who come to campus are required to adhere to the University's COVID-19 policies, including wearing a face mask, physical distancing, and completing the daily health check.
-For full guidance, please visit here.nd.edu.
+- All researchers who come to campus are required to adhere to the University's COVID-19 policies.
+For full guidance, please visit covid.nd.edu.

 - Research Directors have the responsibility to train their research team members in these processes and procedures and ensure that guidelines and University directives are followed.